-For researchers and application developers who want to utilize Summer meal site data, FNS provides an option to download a CSV (Comma Separated Values) file and also connect directly to an API (Application Program Interface) of the site.
+For researchers and application developers who want to utilize Meals for Kids site data, FNS provides an option to download a CSV (Comma Separated Values) file and also connect directly to an API (Application Program Interface) of the site.

 CSV is a common data exchange format that is widely supported by consumer, business, and scientific applications.
 The CSV format is the most common import and export format for spreadsheets (Microsoft Excel) and databases.

-- Use the following link to download the CSV file containing the State summer sites.
+- Use the following link to download the CSV file containing the state sites.

 An API is a set of programming instructions and standards for accessing a Web-based software application or Web tool.
-The Summer Meal Site Finder API has been released to the public so that researchers and application developers may use it to design products that are powered by its service to enhance software that these researchers and application developers have created.
+The Meals for Kids Site Finder API has been released to the public so that researchers and application developers may use it to design products that are powered by its service to enhance software that these researchers and application developers have created.

-- Use the following link to download the Summer Meal Site Finder API.
+- Use the following link to download the Meals for Kids Site Finder API.

-- Use the following iframe code as a baseline for the Summer Meal Site Finder.
+- Use the following iframe code as a baseline for the Meals for Kids Site Finder.

 <iframe frameborder="0" height="600" marginheight="0" marginwidth="0" scrolling="no" src=" https://usda-fns.maps.arcgis.com/apps/webappviewer/index.html?id=83b4d15211ed491a8ad5104291e601d2" width="940"></iframe>